Treatment for Service Members and Veterans Facing Trauma

-In cognitive processing therapy, therapists help patients identify negative thoughts related to the trauma and replace them with more rational, less distressing thoughts.
+In cognitive processing therapy, therapists help patients identify negative thoughts related to the trauma and replace them with more balanced, less extreme thoughts.

 In prolonged exposure therapy, therapists help patients revisit trauma in a safe, clinical setting.
 Through the process, patients can change how they react to traumatic memories, and learn how to face stressful events going forward.

 Another form of therapy, eye movement desensitization and reprocessing (EMDR) can also be highly effective in treating PTSD in service members.
 In EMDR, therapists guide patients to follow visual stimuli or feel tapping movements.
 While focusing on stimuli while recalling traumatic memories, patients can reprocess traumatic memories.